Person-centred integrated care

 - review existing relationships and joint working arrangements

-- develop and implement integration and transformation plans, including Better Care Fund plans
+- co-produce and implement integration and transformation plans with local citizens an partners

 - evaluate progress on and the impact of integration plans